deviant-syndrome/abuse/README.md

 ## 1. INTRODUCTION

-Welcome to Abuse, the port of the classic game Abuse to the Simple DirectMedia Layer.
+Welcome to Abuse SE, the port of the classic game Abuse to the Simple DirectMedia Layer.
 Abuse was originally developed by Crack dot Com and released in 1995 for MS-DOS.
 A Linux version was also made available at a later date.
 It had a few limitations the most restrictive of which was that it only ran on an 8-bit display, and only in a window.

-The version of Abuse will run at any color depth and supports fullscreen mode, as well as many other new features.
+This version of Abuse will run at any color depth and supports fullscreen mode, as well as many other new features.
 It should also be more portable and hopefully run on a variety of *nix variants, as well as Windows and macOS.

+Main purpose of this fork would be re-imagining of the original game, as if it was re-issued as a deluxe/chanced CD-edition, which would include a new CD soundtrack as well as some rendered cutscenes, to sink you deeper down into the gritty sci-fi horror world of Abuse.

+This port is a work in progress.

 ## 2. ADDITIONAL FEATURES

-Abuse has the following extra features over the original:
+Abuse SE has the following extra features over the original:

   * Runs at a screen bit depth of 8, 16, 24 or 32.
   * Fullscreen display.